JJandJ/Broadcast-Transaction/README.md

 # Broadcast-Transaction
-Android app to broadcast cryptocurrency transactions from a QR code (base43 or hex) or hexadecimal string.
+Android app to broadcast cryptocurrency transactions from a base43/hex QR code or string.

 It currently supports BTC, LTC, DASH, ZCASH and DOGECOIN and their test networks.